Windsor Racecourse

 Windsor Racecourse, also known as Royal Windsor Racecourse, is a thoroughbred horse racing venue located in Windsor, Berkshire, England.
+It is near the M3 and the M4 and the town has two railway stations.
 It is one of only two figure-of-eight courses in the United Kingdom, the other being at Fontwell Park.

 Description

 Windsor Racecourse is located on the banks of the River Thames and occupies a large island between the main channel of the River and the Clewer Mill Stream backwater.

 Although the course is shaped like a figure-of-eight, the full circuit is never used, so in races of 1m, 1m 2f and 1m 3f 99y (the longest distance at Windsor) the runners turn only right-handed.
 The full circuit is a little over 1m 4f, although it was about 1m 6f until the late 1970s.
 The 6f course is almost straight.